timbod7/secretfs/README.md

 # WARNING!

 This software is highly experimental.
-It could lose or corrupt your data.
+It could expose, lose or corrupt your data.
 Use at your own risk, on backed up data.